shuojiangcn/AutoTRIZ-Repository/casebase/casebase.md

 ### Case 4

-- **Reference:** Michael A. Orloff, Inventive Thinking through TRIZ, Page 143.
+- **Reference:** Orloff, M. A., 2006, Inventive Thinking through TRIZ: A Practical Guide (Second Edition), Springer Berlin, Heidelberg, Page 143.
 - **Problem Description:** Extinguishing fires at oil and gas drilling sites is a major environmental disaster, made difficult by the extreme heat and limited options for action, often requiring the use of tanks and bombs to cover the well with dirt.
 Approaching the well with other methods is impossible due to the scorching temperatures in the surrounding area, causing fires to last for months, burning large amounts of material and causing significant environmental harm by contaminating nearby ground and water with oil products.
 - **Improving Feature:** (33, 'Ease of operation')
 - **Worsening Feature:** (30, 'External harm affects the object')